danielcregg/business-programming-python-ide/README.md

   </a>
 </p>

 That's it.
-Click the green button above and you'll be writing Python in your browser within about 30 seconds.
+Click the green button above and you'll be writing Python in your browser in about 60 seconds.
+On first launch please wait until the play button ▶ appears.
+It will take a minute.
+Then test the environment is working by clicking that play button ▶ and watching the code execute without errors.

+The environment does not need to be stopped, just kill the browser tab when you are done coding and all you changes will be automatically saved.
+Click the same green link above again to restart your environment.
+All subsequent starts of the environment will be much quicker than the first start, maybe around 15 seconds.

 ---